Get

 Do Cats Get Embarrassed?

 We don’t actually know the answer to this question definitively.
 The main reason for this is that we can’t ask our cats how they’re feeling when something happens.
-We have no way to know for sure if the emotion they are experiencing is embarrassment or just disorientation from a situation not ending up the way they expected it to.
+We have no way to know for sure if the emotions they are experiencing is embarrassment or just uncertainty, stress or discomfort from a situation not ending up the way they expected it to, with the latter being the likely answer.

 There are some simple emotions that we know for sure that cats experience, like happiness and fear.
-The reason we know these emotions occur is because of the behaviors associated with them.
-However, embarrassment doesn’t have clear-cut indicators to help us know if that is what our cat is experiencing or not.
-Other complex emotions that can be difficult to decipher in cat behavior include emotions like disappointment and jealousy.
+The reason we know these emotions occur is because of the behaviors and body language cues associated with them.
+Other complex emotions that can be difficult to decipher in cat behavior include disappointment and jealousy, and they are most likely too complex for cats to exhibit.

 cat lying on the floor hiding behind the curtain